Manchester Metropolitan University

 Manchester Metropolitan University is a public university in Manchester, England.
 The university's predecessor, Manchester Polytechnic, gained university status in 1992.
-The university has 40,000 students and over 4,000 members of staff.
-It is home to four faculties (Arts and Humanities, Business and Law, Health and Education and Science and Engineering).
+The university has 44,000 students and over 5,100 members of staff.
+It hosts four faculties (Arts and Humanities, Business and Law, Health and Education and Science and Engineering).
 It is the fifth-largest university in the United Kingdom by total enrolment.

 History

 Manchester Metropolitan University was developed from mergers of various colleges with various specialisms, including technology, art and design.
 Its founding can be traced back to the Manchester Mechanics Institute, which was established in 1824 entirely through private initiative and funds to teach artisans the basic principles of science by part-time study, and the Manchester School of Design (f.
 1838) latterly known as the Manchester School of Art.
 The painter L. S. Lowry attended in the years after the First World War, where he was taught by the noted impressionist Adolphe Valette.
 Schools of Commerce (f.
 1889), Education (f.
 1878), and Domestic Science (f.
 1880) were added alongside colleges at Didsbury, Crewe, Alsager and the former Domestic and Trades College (f.
 1911).
 The Manchester College of Science and Technology, which had originally been the Mechanics Institute and would then become UMIST, transferred its non-degree courses to the School of Art by 1966.
 The institution renamed itself as Manchester Polytechnic in 1970, which was followed by series of mergers with the Didsbury College of Education and Hollings College in 1977, as well as City of Manchester College of Higher Education in 1983.
 In 1987, the institution became a founding member of the Northern Consortium, and became a corporate body on 1 April 1989 as allowed by the terms of the Education Reform Act.

+On 24 October 1989, Nirvana played their second UK show here while it was still called Manchester Polytechnic.

 University status

-On 15 September 1992, Manchester Polytechnic gained university status under the wide-sweeping Further and Higher Education Act 1992, and then became Manchester Metropolitan University.
+On 15 September 1992, Manchester Polytechnic gained university status under the Further and Higher Education Act 1992, and then became Manchester Metropolitan University.

 After earning university status, Manchester Met absorbed Crewe and Alsager College of Higher Education, and in 2004 the Manchester School of Physiotherapy (MSOP), an institution officially formed in 1991 through the amalgamation of the Schools of Physiotherapy of the Manchester Royal Infirmary (MRI) and of Withington Hospital.
 MSOP was previously affiliated with the Victoria University of Manchester, which conferred degree-level courses by extension until the final class of 2005.
 MSOP joined Manchester Metropolitan University as the Department of Physiotherapy in 2004, and was later renamed as the Department of Health Professions.

 The university's logo is derived from the upper part of the shield of the university's coat-of-arms, with six spade-irons positioned together, suggesting hard toil and entrenchment.